-Whether you're opting for a simple kitchen makeover or a full-fledged remodel, you'll likely replace your kitchen sink.
-Typically people spend more time at their kitchen sink than any other workstation in the kitchen.
+Whether you're opting for a quick and easy kitchen makeover or a full-fledged remodel, you'll likely need to replace your kitchen sink.
+Homeowners typically spend more time at their kitchen sink than any other workstation in the kitchen.
 So, it's worth your time to consider style, configuration, and materials before heading out to the home improvement store.

 Video of the Day

 When choosing a sink, the first decision involves a choice of installation style, which will have considerable impact on the scope of your project.
 There are three basic styles of kitchen sinks: top-mount, undermount, and integral.
 A top-mount sink, sometimes known as a self-rimming sink, is usually the most budget-friendly option and it's relatively easy to install.
 To replace an undermount sink, you'll likely need to replace the countertop unless the new sink is exactly the same size.
 And if you want an integrated sink, you'll definitely need to replace the countertop since the countertop and sink bowl are constructed from the same material, created as a single unit.